PrintClose

 • Poverty: a disturbing reality

 Single-parent families and the elderly are more often affected by poverty.
-The introduction of Old Age Security and the Québec Pension Plan (QPP) combined with retirement savings awareness campaigns have increased the financial independence of the elderly.
+The introduction of Old Age Security and the Québec Pension Plan, combined with retirement savings awareness campaigns, have increased the financial independence of the elderly.

 The fiscal reform of 1990 had a major impact on saving for retirement.
-Between 1981 and 2000, the sources of income at retirement changed substantially.
+Between 1981 and 2000, the sources of income in retirement changed substantially.
 In 1981, private pension plans represented 12% of retirement income, and QPP 11%.
-In 2005, private pension plans accounted for 29% of retirement income, and QPP 19%.
-Fewer people have to rely on poverty-fighting programs, such as the Guaranteed Income Supplement (GIS), or on spousal allowances, or continue working beyond 65 years of age, to maintain a decent income.
+In 2008, private pension plans accounted for 29% of retirement income, and QPP 19%.
+As a result of these plans, fewer people have to rely on programs focused on fighting poverty, such as the GIS and the Allowance, and they no longer have to work after age 65 to maintain reasonable incomes.

 • Men better protected than women

-Today, 50% of the population is covered by private pension plans.
-However, men are clearly better protected than women (65% coverage for men versus 45% for women).
-Average benefits have also grown, both for men and women.
+In 2008, almost 59% of the population received benefits from a private pension plan.
+However, men are clearly better protected that women (67% coverage for men versus 51% for women).
+Average benefits have also increased, both for men and women.

 Take action now for a retirement you can be proud of!